 Choose whether monitoring is required of the condenser's air flow via an intelligent error-detection method.

 Monitoring requires the use of a Sc3 outer temperature sensor, which must be fitted by the condenser's air inlet.
+If "yes", the following settings will become visible:

 FDD setting

 Set error-detection function